duleorlovic/blog/_posts/2015-11-11-seo-advices.md

 * Do not load too much files, crawl budget.
 * Do not duplicate content, same content but different url, use link rel canonical ie canonicalize.
 * Prevent crawling with robots.txt , but link from other site is followed (robots is not read) so for this case use header.

+# Off page SEO

+* backlinks, find links to your site: https://moz.com/link-explorer
+* guest blogging on some of those blogs https://www.websitehostingrating.com/list-of-200-websites-that-accept-guest-posts/ or find where similar images are used https://images.google.com/ upload and reverse search image
+* social media engagement
+* influencer marketing, ask them to share a link
+* video, podcasts, webinars

 TODO
 https://www.youtube.com/watch?v=Afy7H04X9Us